ezekiel37/ezekiel37/README.md

 - 👋 Hi, I’m EzekielOjo
-- 👀 I’m interested in Cloud Architecture, Cyber Security , FrontEnd, BackEnd and Blockchain
+- 👀 I’m interested in FrontEnd, BackEnd and Blockchain
-- 🌱 I’m currently learning Machine Learning.
+- 🌱
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ezekielojo37@gmail.com

 <!---